cjen07/social_network/README.md

   * online notification persistence
   * new/delete post/comment/reply/thumb notifications of homepage and news page
   * comment or thumb on deleted post, re-delete post/comment and re-thumb notification are settled
+  * image upload should be less than 2MB, post and comment should be no more than 500 characters

 To be done

-  * no post notice: unfortunatly no result
-  * follow / unfollow in friends homepage
   * comment and reply user_link
-  * image size, text length restriction
-  * image preview refix to the location
+  * upgrade everything for elixir 1.4.0
+  * make it dry in controllers
   * integration test using hound or wallaby
-  * upgrade everything for elixir 1.4.0
+  * gif instuctions in this readme and online example
   * friends homepage notification integration with news page
   * friend relationship change notification: new follower and following deleted
   * offline notification persistence